Courses Offered by Theatre and Dance

 102Fall, Spring

-• THE 255 Lighting Design I
+• THE 255 Stage Lighting Technology

 Introduction to the basic principles and practices of theatrical lighting design with an emphasis upon practical application.
 This combined lecture-lab course will encompass most aspects of a complete lighting design process through the study and application of lighting instrumentation, basic electrics and signal flow, photometry, color theory, script analysis, lighting plots and paperwork, and research collaboration.